Skip to main content

 • You reach the next annual enrollment period.

 • You have a qualifying family status change – These changes include the birth of a child, a marriage or divorce, a change in entitlement to Medicare, or similar.
-A full list of qualifying family status changes can be found in your medical insurance Summary Plan Description (SPD).
-Find SPDs for all plans in our forms and guides tool.
+A full list of qualifying family status changes can be found in your medical insurance Summary Plan Description (SPD)

 Non-benefit-eligible staff members